harishsambasivam/harishsambasivam/README.md

 <br />
 <br />

-**Fun fact: I once answered the world's oldest question with a single line of JavaScript**
+⚡ Fun fact: I once answered the world's oldest question with a single line of JavaScript

 ```javascript
 // Which came first: the chicken or the egg?